 WHY DO WE HATE: A Community Conversation

-The Levine Center to End Hate was proud to welcome Arno and Pardeep on a special evening in November to lead our launch event, “Why Do We Hate?
+The Levine Center to End Hate was proud to welcome Arno Michaelis and Pardeep Kaleka on a special evening in November to lead our launch event, “Why Do We Hate?
 A Community Conversation”.
 The two men are co-authors of The Gift of Our Wounds: A Sikh and Former White Supremacist Find Forgiveness After Hate.

 Before a sold-out crowd that included a diverse audience of high school and college students and adults from across the area, the two men spoke of their unique friendship and their work for peace.
 It was an evening of inspiration and a fitting kick-off for our efforts to unite the greater Rochester community in overcoming hate through education, dialogue, and positive action.